Statistically Efficient Bayesian Sequential Experiment Design via Reinforcement Learning with Cross-Entropy Estimators: Experimental results

 \textbf{Constant elasticity of substitution (CES)}: Moving on to realistic tasks, we evaluate a design problem in behavioural economics where we must estimate the parameters of a Constant Elasticity of Substitution (CES) utility function~\cite{baltas2001utility}.
 Experimental designs consist of $2$ bags of goods with $3$ goods in each, so that the design space is $\cD = [0,100]^6$.
 The outcome is the relative preference of a test subject in the range $[0,1]$, as determined by the agent's CES utility function, and the specific values of its parameters $\theta = \{\rho, \alpha, u\}$, with $\rho \in [0,1]$, $ \alpha \in \Delta_3$ and $u > 0$.
 See~\cref{app:ces} for full details.

-The left-most plot of~\cref{fig:ces_source} shows the \gls{EIG} achieved at each point in a sequence of $T=10$ experiments. \gls{EIG} was estimated by the sPCE estimator with $L=1\textrm{E}8$ contrastive samples.
+\Cref{fig:ces_exp} shows the \gls{EIG} achieved at each point in a sequence of $T=10$ experiments. \gls{EIG} was estimated by the sPCE estimator with $L=1\textrm{E}8$ contrastive samples.
 Our proposed method, RL-sCEE, performs significantly better than all baselines.
 Indeed, by the $5^{th}$ experiment, our method already exceeds the performance that the state-of-the-art RL-sPCE baseline attains after $10$ experiments.
 Considering the sNMC upper bound shown in~\cref{table:eig}, it is clear that the \textit{lower} bound for RL-sCEE is higher than the \textit{upper} bound for RL-sPCE.
 This is particularly important since the \gls{EIG} for the RL-sCEE policy is approaching the limits of what can be estimated by the lower bound, so that the gap between the true \gls{EIG} and the estimate is potentially large.

-Finally, since we trained the conditional normalising flow $q_\kappa$ to predict posteriors, we can now efficiently sample from $q_\kappa(\theta \g h_T)$ for any given history.
-It is important to note, however, that such posteriors can be expected to be accurate only for histories sampled from the joint $p(\theta, \pi_\phi)$ where $\pi_\phi$ is the policy that was trained alongside $q_\kappa$.
+Since the conditional normalising flow $q_\kappa$ is a posterior distribution, we can efficiently sample from it for any given history.
+It is important to note, however, that such posteriors can be expected to be accurate only for histories sampled from the joint $p(\theta, \pi_\phi)$ where $\pi_\phi$ is the stochastic policy network that was trained alongside $q_\kappa(\cdot)$.
 A representative posterior is shown in~\cref{fig:post_ces}.
 The histograms were computed using $1\textrm{E}5$ samples and $500$ bins.
 The marginal distribution for each random variable is unimodal and highly concentrated.
 The mode of each marginal is very close to the true value of the corresponding random variable, denoted by a dashed vertical line of the same colour.

+\emph{Posterior ablation}: In order to test the efficacy of using the conditional normalising flow for the approximating the posteriors, $q_\kappa(\cdot)$, we compare it to using alternative parametrizations in~\cref{subfig:ces_prop}.
+We use a Gaussian, and Gaussian mixture distributions with 2 and 3 components as alternatives.
+For the same wall-time (72 hours), the conditional normalising flow obtains a higher \gls{SCEE} estimate of \gls{EIG} even though fewer learning iterations are performed.

 \textbf{Source location}: In the next experiment we consider the problem of locating signal sources in space.
 Here we have $2$ sources with co-ordinates $s_1 = (x_1,y_1); s_2=(x_2,y_2)$, and designs consist of choosing the co-ordinates at which to take a noisy sample of signal magnitude.
 Signals decay with distance from the source and individual signals always superpose constructively.
 The full probabilistic model is described in~\cref{app:source}.